-Now, run the host application on the windows PC.
-To run the application, open the command window in your windows PC and navigate to the folder where this application project is stored.
-The deploy.exe file will be located under the RA Device Identity Solution\pc\apps\deploy\Release directory.
+To run the PC application, open the command window in your Windows PC and navigate to the folder where this application project is stored.
+The deploy.exe file will be located under the ra_device_id_using_sce9_tz\pc\apps\deploy\Release directory.

-To run the host application, type the following command on the command window shown as follows:
+To run the host application, type the following command on the command window as shown below.